 For griseofulvin, no less than 5 g of sample should be submitted.

-For other samples, a sample equal in weight (grams) to twice (2x) the true density of the material is required, though higher quantities are recommended.
+For other samples, the required sample mass is dependent on the material’s true density.
+This analysis requires a mass twice (2x) the true density of the material, though higher quantities are recommended.

 For additional questions on your sample needs, please contact us to share specifics about your sample and options for suitable sample quantities.